 It’s always a full body pattern of muscle tension that causes functional muscle pain.

 The muscular system and body operates as a whole, not a series of parts.
-In moving, it’s never just one muscle that lifts our arm, brings our leg forward or bends our back; there’s a perfect coordination between agonist and antagonist muscles.
+When we move it’s never just one muscle that lifts our arm, brings our leg forward or bends our back; there’s a perfect coordination between agonist and antagonist muscles.
 If one muscle group contracts, its antagonist lengthens to allow the movement to happen.
 This is how we move through gravity efficiently and, we hope, with the least possible effort or pain.
+The brain controls us as a synergistic, constantly recalibrating system, similar to the underlying software of a computer.
+Update the software and the computer runs more smoothly.
+So it is with the body.

 In my last post I wrote about hip pain and how the posture of leaning and slumping into one’s dominant side to reach for and use the computer mouse, can create hip pain.
 It can also create shoulder and neck pain as one hunches, draws the shoulder forward, collapses through the ribcage and waist and concentrates on the work (and computer screen) at hand.